Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 @@snip [Snippet9 Attr In]($sp_tut$/Snippet9Parts.scala) { #snippet9in }

 The `Folder` type has methods `addHead` and `addLast` to add an element either at the beginning or the end of the sequence.
-In our case, the order of the outputs inside the folder doesn't matter.
+In our case, the order of the outputs inside the folder does not matter.

 Both the timeline and the reverberation proc must then be registered with the transport.
 Alternatively (`Snippet9Var`),